tecnobabble/cisa-kev_2_tsc/README.md

 ```

 ### Local Configuration
 Setup your local .env file with the appropriate tenable.sc attributes (replace the attributes below with the ones specific to your environment).
+[Instructions to generate API keys on Tenable.sc.](https://docs.tenable.com/tenablesc/Content/GenerateAPIKey.htm)

 ```bash
 SC_ADDRESS=10.0.0.102